microsoft/ivy/doc/examples/testing/specification.md

 So what have we done so far?
 We've verified by randomized testing the the left player guarantees correct pings assuming correct pongs.
-We've also verified by testing the the right player guarantees correct pongs given correct pings.
+We've also verified by testing that the right player guarantees correct pongs given correct pings.
 Since neither the pings nor the pongs can be the first to fail, we can conclude that all pings and pongs are correct according to the specification.